jrw126/jrw126.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/)
 ---

-> ### Data Scientist
+> ### Data analyst

-The purpose of this site is to share my analyses that I think are interesting.
-I'll share my code and outline my reasoning for the steps I've taken.
-I hope that by sharing these online, others will find something useful or interesting here.
+This site is a home for my analyses, visualizations and the occasional rant.
+I hope that by sharing my analyses and code online, others will find something interesting or useful.

-I am a student in the Master of Statistics programme at the KU Leuven in Belgium.
+I am a student in the Master of Statistics programme at KU Leuven in Belgium.
 Prior to that I was a Senior Data Analyst at Glass, Lewis & Co.
 I earned my BS in Finance at California State University, Northridge.
-My interests include data science, machine learning, statistics, video games, nature, diving and travel.
+My interests include data science, machine learning, statistics, games, nature, diving and travel.
 I'm from Santa Barbara, California.